How do I determine the correct Datto appliance size for my client's needs?

 - Do they have enough upstream bandwidth to get the images synced with the cloud on a consistent basis?

-- The recommendation is to have a MINIMUM of 100Kb/s upstream on a consistent, uninterrupted basis per terabyte of local storage.
+- The recommendation is to have a minimum of 100Kb/s upstream on a consistent, uninterrupted basis per terabyte of local storage.
 More is always advisable.

-- If the Exchange server goes down and needs to be brought up locally on the Datto device via an instant virtualization, once that machine has been established on the network, the next backup will be a base image as the hardware platform has changed.
+- If the Exchange server goes down and needs to be brought up locally on the Datto appliance via an instant virtualization, once that machine has been established on the network, the next backup will be a base image as the hardware platform has changed.

 - This may not be as pressing of a factor for smaller agents as there is less to backup should the machine need to be virtualized.

 What kind of performance are they expecting to get out of these machines?